 Lifestyle medicine empowers you with knowledge and skills to help you achieve better overall health and greater quality of life.
-Intensive lifestyle interventions have been shown to prevent, treat, manage, or even reverse many serious conditions, such as diabetes and prediabetes, obesity, high blood pressure, heart disease, mild cognitive impairment, autoimmune issues, depression, and more.
+Lifestyle interventions have been shown to prevent, treat, manage, or even reverse many serious conditions, such as diabetes and prediabetes, obesity, high blood pressure, heart disease, mild cognitive impairment, osteoarthritis, autoimmune issues, depression, and more.

 In an emergency, please call 911 or go to the nearest Emergency Department.

-Joselyn Read, RD teaches a number of community nutrition education courses, including healthy cooking classes, and is a facilitator of the CHIP (Complete Health Improvement Program).
-She has a special interest in plant-based eating to reduce risk of chronic disease and optimize overall health.
+Josie Read, RD specializes in outpatient medical nutrition therapy for lifestyle medicine.
+She also teaches a number of community nutrition education courses, including healthy cooking classes, and is a facilitator of CHIP (Complete Health Improvement Program).
+She has a special interest in plant-based eating to prevent chronic diseases and optimize overall health.

 Josie earned her bachelor's degree from the University of Idaho.
 In addition to her passions for nutrition and cooking, Josie enjoys spending time outside mountain biking and running.